 An algorithm — for current purposes — is a finite set of instructions for accomplishing some task, which transforms an initial starting condition into a recognizable end condition.
-The recipes that Benjamin and other Sims learn from the cookbooks on their bookshelves are algorithms.
+Greg Costikyan: “Algorithmic games are ones in which underlying calculations or rules determine the game’s response to the player’s input.”* The recipes that Benjamin and other Sims learn from the cookbooks on their bookshelves are algorithms.
 Benjamin’s career as a Theorist is also an algorithm.
 There is a start condition: he must have 8 friends, 4 charisma points, a 7 in creativity, and so on.
 It has end conditions, too.
 With 10 friends, 5 charisma points and 10 for creativity, the Theorist career can end, and another begin.
 The gamer selects one sequence after another, and gradually learns what they do — that’s algorithm.
 The gamer discovers a relationship between appearances and algorithm in the game which is a double of the relation between appearances and a putative algorithm in gamespace — that’s allegorithm.
-(See Fig. 2) But there is always a gap between the intuitively knowable algorithm of the game and the passing, uneven, unfair semblance of an algorithm in the everyday life of gamespace — this is the form that allegory now takes.
+(See Fig. B) But there is always a gap between the intuitively knowable algorithm of the game and the passing, uneven, unfair semblance of an algorithm in the everyday life of gamespace — this is the form that allegory now takes.

 In the gamer, Benjamin might say, is reborn the sort of idler that Socrates picked out from the Athenian marketplace to be his interlocutor.
 “Only, there is no longer a Socrates, so there is no one to address the idler.
 And the slave labor that guaranteed him his leisure has likewise ceased to exist.”* In The Sims, as in gamespace, one wonders if the idler has disappeared also.
 There is no idle time in The Sims, or in the gamespace of which it is the more perfect double.
 The quartz heart of the computer on which The Sims runs ticks over remorselessly.
 All of its moments are equivalent, and so too, in a way, are all moments in The Sims.
 Sleeping, napping, conversation or reading all advance one’s scores.
 Benjamin has to go to bed to get up again to go to work to earn the right to sleep, and dream, again.